Are you a fitness fanatic trying to squeeze every ounce of performance from your workouts?

 - Processed meats, especially chicken fingers, bacon, sausage, hot dogs, fish sticks, potted meats, deli meats, and Spam—the brand of canned cooked meat.

 - Sweetened yogurts.

 As a rule of thumb, the ideal human diet should revolve around whole and natural food, not food that was manufactured in a lab.

 Eating junk food can only do more harm than good—especially if you are trying to lose weight or improve your athletic performance.

 Instead, eat primarily real and natural foods for the best nutrition.

-One of favorite healthy eating mottos is, “If your great-grandmother wouldn’t recognize it as food, then it’s not food.”
+One of my favorite healthy eating mottos is, “If your great-grandmother wouldn’t recognize it as food, then it’s not food.”